Naturally speckled Lavender and Earl Grey tea macarons shaped like the Easter Bunny. Multi-colored macaron tutorial and free templates.

 - Add eyes, nose and wreath with some 15-second royal icing (recipe below).
 Place in an airtight container in the fridge and wait for it to dry completely before packaging.

 - Sift icing sugar and meringue powder into a mixing bowl.

-Add 1-2 tsp of water to the dry mixture and stir with a spatula to get the mixture going.
-If it's still lumpy, add another 1 tsp of water and stir again.
+- Add 1-2 teaspoon of water to the dry mixture and stir with a spatula to get the mixture going.
+If it's still lumpy, add another 1 teaspoon of water and stir again.

 - Place in a piping bag and seal the ends so the icing doesn't dry out.